 What is the commission process?

 After we agree on a photo and basic concept, please allow 3-6 weeks for delivery.
 (This will increase for holiday orders.)
 Due to the nature of monotype printmaking, there are no changes available at the plate painting/ printing stage.
 At that point, I will have worked with you to understand your preferences and goals for the completed piece.
 Once we start the project, you can expect to hear from me once a week with updates or questions.
-Based on my current workload, projects initiated by July will be delivered by early August.
+Based on my current workload, projects initiated by September will be delivered by mid-October.